4303 Diamond Head Rd

 SKA Tropicals: torch ginger, olena, heliconia and other tropical flowers, floral arrangements

-SKA Tropicals: Apple Banana and Frozen apple bananas on a stick or sliced up dipped in chocolate and choose between rainbow sprinkles or mac nuts.
+SKA Tropicals: Apple Banana and Frozen Chocolate Apple Bananas on a stick or sliced up dipped in chocolate and choose between rainbow sprinkles or mac nuts.

 La Tour Bakehouse (fka Ba-Le Bakery): artisan breads and pastries, vietnamese treats, fresh coconut